department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/naming.md

 ### What will happen to older components?

-Some legacy components may refactored to fit better with the old system.
+Some legacy components may be refactored to fit better with the old system.
 When those components are refactored, the legacy versions will remain in the codebase for XXXX weeks/cycles.
 Follow along for updates to Formation to find out what has changed.